 What You Need

 Other than the grill, we didn't use any special tools.
-I used my kitchen shears (affiliate link) to cut the backbone out, but you can use a good sharp knife (affiliate link).
+I used my kitchen shears to cut the backbone out, but you can use any good sharp knife.
 I also used measuring cups and spoons, a small paring knife, my chef's knife, a cutting board, and my small food processor.
-And of course, our Char-Broil Gas Grill (affiliate link).
-What kind do you use?

 Grilled Spatchcocked Chicken Recipe